-Let’s assume you’re already done with your pros and cons of living with a roommate, and all you want to know right now is “how do I find my perfect roommate?”
+Let’s assume you’re already know the pros and cons of living with a roommate and all you want to know right now is “how do I find my perfect roommate?”

-There’s a number of ways, and If you’re anywhere from 16 to 30 years old, your cohabitation situation can be roughly divided into three options: dorm, hostel and apartment.
+There's a number of ways.
+If you’re anywhere from 16 to 30 years old, your cohabitation situation can be roughly divided into three options: dorm, hostel, and apartment.

 Let's look into each one of them.